Welcome to the team!

 email@example.com).
 Ask your circle’s lead and/or secretary role holder to add you to your circle’s google group.
 If they don’t know how to do it, they can follow these directions on how to add people to a google group

 Step 3: Adjust Notifications

-Choose your Slack channels.
-If you’d like to read fewer messages in Slack, you can mute channels or leave channels.
-The only one you must be in is
+Choose your Discord channels.
+If you’d like to read fewer messages in Discord, you can mute and disable notifications for specific channels

 Join your circle-specific subcategories.
 Each circle has a circle-specific subcategory, so you’ll need to add yourself to each one.

-- Go to the Team category or Initiatives category based on what circles you’re joining
+- Go to the Support Network category or Actions Network category based on what circles you’re joining

 - Click on your circle’s subcategory